ronoski/prob-review/threat_modeling/tmp/threat-modeling.md

 ## Asset Identification

-An asset is anything of value that must be protected.
+An asset is anything of value that must be protected and what threat actors want.
 Identifying assets before threat analysis ensures you know **what you are defending** and can assess the real-world impact of each threat.

 Questions to perform  Asset Identification:
 | Category              | Key Questions                                                                                  |
 |-----------------------|------------------------------------------------------------------------------------------------|